pusher-community/real-time-laravel/getting-started/laravel-pusher-bridge.md

 We'll cover the details of this in a later exercise.

-Next we want to test that this is working.
+<i class="fa fa-rocket fa-2"></i> Next we want to test that this is working.
 To do this:

 1. Open up the Pusher Debug Console for your Pusher application
 2. Run your Laravel application using `php artisan serve`